 What is a TXDOT/TXDMV Number?

-Does your motor carrier business operate in an intrastate capacity on Texas roads and highways?
-If you registered your company with the United States Department of Transportation as an intrastate motor carrier, you may be required to register for Texas intrastate authority in the form of a TXDMV Number.
-A TXDMV number is the same thing as a Texas DOT Number.
-It is a number issued to commercial vehicles in Texas.
+Does your motor carrier business operate intrastate on Texas roads and highways?
+If so, and you have already registered with the United States Department of Transportation (USDOT), you may also be required to obtain Texas intrastate authority by registering for a TxDOT Number (also known as a Texas DOT Number or TxDMV Number).

 Requirements to Register for a TXDOT Number

-- Operates a commercial school bus.
+- Operating a commercial school bus.

 Minimum Insurance Requirements